DahnM20/ai-flow-docs/docs/pro-features/api-builder/subflow-loop.md

 By combining the Subflow Loop Node with tools like the **Data Splitter** or **Regex Extractor**, you can dynamically generate content without being limited to a fixed number of outputs.
 Previously, workflows required a predefined number of outputs and individual processing nodes.

 ![Comparison](/img/page-images/api-builder/subflow-loop-8.png)

-While the bottom approach runs nodes in parallel—a feature not yet supported by the Subflow Loop—you now have the flexibility to design your flow as needed.
-Parallel execution may be supported in the future.

 ---